updated on 09 July 2024

 On top of vacation schemes and mini-pupillages, getting as much legal or non-legal work experience as you can will be hugely beneficial to your future applications.

-Snippets of experience like this will give you a taste of what it’s like to work in the profession, and might help making the decision between barrister and solicitor that little bit more straightforward.
-You can ask your local firm if you can shadow a lawyer for a day, or attend events such as LawCareersNetLIVE, our annual legal careers conference.
+Snippets of experience like this will give you a taste of what it’s like to work in the profession and might help making the decision between barrister and solicitor that little bit more straightforward.
+You can ask your local firm if you can shadow a lawyer for a day or attend networking events such as LawCareersNetLIVE, our annual legal careers conference.

 Pro bono is another excellent way to gain legal experience while also providing legal services to those in need.

-You can find a list of pro-bono and volunteering initiatives on LawCareers.Net.
+You can find a list of pro-bono and volunteering initiatives on LawCareers.Net and learn how to find the right scheme for you.

 Non-legal work experience is also an important aspect of an aspiring lawyer’s journey into the profession.
-By providing you with the opportunity to develop key skills that can be transferred to a career in law, non-law work experience will help you develop into a well-rounded individual, making you a more appealing candidate for your future employer.
-Think about how you can use your non-law-related work experience to add depth to your CV and highlight what you can bring to the profession.
+By providing you with the opportunity to develop key skills that can be transferred to a career in law, non-law work experience will help you to become a well-rounded individual, making you a more appealing candidate for your future employer.
+Think about how you can use your non-law-related work experience to stand out and add depth to your CV, and highlight the unique skills that you can bring to the profession.

-Read these Meet the Recruiter interviews to find out what experiences those recruiting you want to hear about.
+Read these Meet the Recruiter interviews to find out what experiences recruiters want to hear about.

-Aside from work experience, there are additional ways to get to know a firm (or chambers) and speak to its lawyers, including law fairs, webinars and open days.
-Make sure you conduct some research before attending these types of event to ensure you’re prepared to ask relevant questions that will help you stand out from the rest of the people the firms and chambers might meet.
-You should also think about creating a list of firms/chambers you want to speak to if you can see which ones will be in attendance.
+Aside from work experience, there are additional ways to get to know a law firm (or chambers) and speak to its lawyers, including law fairs, webinars and open days.
+Make sure you conduct some research before attending these types of event to ensure you’re prepared to ask relevant questions that will help you stand out from the rest of the candidates.
+You should also think about creating a list of law firms/chambers you want to speak to if you can see which ones will be in attendance.

-Check out this Feature on how to write the perfect cover letter, CV or application.
+Learn how to write the perfect cover letter, CV or application form.

 Podcasts are great!
 Whether you’re a law student, a non-law student or a successful lawyer, listening to podcasts is a fantastic way to stay up to date with the latest in the world of law and business.

-Plus, commercial awareness is not something that you can pick up the night before an interview, so getting started early is crucial.
+Plus, commercial awareness isn’t something that you can pick up the night before an interview, so getting started early is crucial.

-Read this LCN Says for a list of 15 podcasts that LawCareers.Net thinks all aspiring lawyers should listen to – it includes LCN’s very own podcast, which features interviews with recruiters, students, trainees, partners and more, as well as our new commercial connect series aimed to boost your commercial awareness!
+Check out more podcasts and influencers you should follow to boost your commercial awareness.
+You can also find LawCareers.Net’s list of 15 podcasts all law students should listen to – it includes LCN’s very own podcast, which features interviews with recruiters, students, trainees, partners and more, as well as our COMMERCIAL CONNECT series aimed to boost your commercial awareness!

 Make the most of the opportunities on offer to you at university.
 Joining your university’s student law society is a must – not only will you meet other candidates who are embarking on the same journey as yourself, but you’ll also have the chance to attend networking events, firm presentations and much more.